Oily T-Zone? Here’s How to Deal

-The first step to caring for your skin is finding the right face wash.
-The goal is to remove impurities, dirt, and —of course— excess shine on your T-zone without eliminating your skin’s natural oils.
-If you have an oily T-zone accompanied by dry cheeks, it’s especially important that your cleanser doesn’t dry out your cheeks even further.
-For a mild, mattifying cleanser that won’t strip your skin dry, we recommend the Garnier SkinActive Clean+ Shine Control Cleansing Gel.
+The first step in caring for your skin is finding the right face wash.
+The goal here is to remove impurities, dirt and — you guessed it — excess shine from your T-zone without completely eliminating your skin’s natural oils.
+This can irritate your skin and cause your skin to produce more oil to compensate.
+If you have an oily T-zone accompanied by drier patches, it’s especially important that your cleanser doesn’t dry out the rest of your skin.
+For a mild, mattifying cleanser that won’t strip your skin, we recommend the Vichy Normaderm PhytoAction Daily Deep Cleansing Gel.
 Stick to a cleansing schedule of twice per day, once in the morning and once at night.
-Cleansing more often than that can cause your skin to dry out.

-If you have oily skin, you know the struggle of that midday shine on your T-zone threatening to ruin your makeup.
-To sop up excess oil and reduce shine in a pinch (without ruining your carefully-crafted contour), reach for blotting papers.
+If you have oily skin, you know the struggle of that midday shine.
+To sop up excess oil in a pinch — without ruining your carefully crafted beat — reach for blotting papers.
 Pop a pack in your handbag and you’re all set for on-the-go touch-ups throughout the day as needed.
-Need a rec?
-Check out our favorite blotting papers from NYX Professional Makeup, here.
-If you don’t have blotting papers handy, you can dab a clean tissue onto your T-zone (beware: that may mess with your makeup) or opt for an oil-absorbing pressed powder.
+Our favorite are the NYX Professional Makeup Blotting Papers.

-Just like finding the right cleanser and moisturizer, using the proper cosmetics is important.
-When you’re ready to apply your makeup, start with a primer that can help reduce excess shine.
-(We like Urban Decay De-Slick Complexion Primer.)
-For foundation, mattifying formulas are a great option for oily skin types.
-If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder onto your T-zone to diminish any lingering shine.
-Pro tip: Keep it in your handbag, along with those blotting papers, for touch-ups throughout the day.
+Just like finding the right cleanser and moisturizer is key, using the proper cosmetics is also important.
+When applying makeup, start with a primer that can help reduce excess shine, like the L'Oréal Paris Infallible Pro Matte Lock Primer.
+When it comes to foundation, look for a mattifying formula.
+If your skin is still looking a little too shiny for your liking, dab a setting or pressed powder, like the NYX Professional Makeup Can’t Stop Won’t Stop All Day Mattifying Powder, onto your T-zone.